mrknorman/evolving_attention_thesis/03_machine_learning/03_machine_learning.typ

         [ #image("single_layer_perceptron.png",   width: 100%) ],
         [ #align(center)[#image("single_layer_perceptron_abstract.png", width: 100%)] ],
   ),
   caption: [Various representations of a Single-Layer Perceptron or Single-Layer Artificial Neural Network. _Upper:_ Diagram illustrating the structure and operation of a single-layer perceptron.
 In the example shown, a handwritten zero is fed into the single-layer perceptron.
-The 2D image is first flattened into a 1D vector; then, the entire vector is fed into each neuron.
+The 2D image is first flattened into a 1D vector, see @flatten-sec; then, the entire vector is fed into each neuron.
 If the training process has worked correctly, each neuron will have learned to identify one of the possible classes, in this case, digits.
 As can be seen from the output values, $accent(accent(y, hat), arrow) = [accent(y, hat)_0, ... arrow accent(y, hat)_9]$, which are taken from a real trained model, this model can correctly identify this input as a zero with high confidence. _Middle:_ An abridged version of the upper diagram demonstrating the operation of feeding a handwritten one into the perceptron.
 This shows how future network diagrams will be abstracted for simplicity and that the perceptron outputs a different, correct value when it ingests a one rather than a zero.
   _Lower:_ A further abstraction of the network.
 This type of abstraction will be used commonly throughout this thesis when dealing with networks consisting of multiple layers.
 A dense layer, wherein all neurons are attached to all previous neurons, will be shown as a filled black rectangle, and the icon next to it represents that the activation function applied is a softmax activation function; see @softmax-sec.]
 ) <single_layer_perceptron>